 Taking one of the edges just sewn together, fold the middle piece 1-1/4″ toward the zipper piece and pin in place.

 Using a fabric pen, mark 1″ away from the middle of the zipper onto the middle piece of fabric on both sides.

 Then, measure 1-1/4″ toward the middle fabric from the middle of the zipper.
 Connect the three markings to form a triangle.
 See the picture below for an example.

 Complete this step for the other side of fabric where the zipper connects with the middle piece of fabric.

-Now topstitch 1/8″ from middle fabric piece (you can use your regular foot for this step), until you get to the marked triangle then follow the marked line then continue 1/8″ stitch.
+Now, topstitch 1/8″ from the middle fabric piece (you can use your regular foot for this step), until you get to the marked triangle; then, follow the marked line then continue 1/8″ stitch.